 Unfortunately, this childhood catch-all fares poorly in the real (and much scarier) adult world.
 Your problems won’t disappear just because you’re not looking.
 In fact, they often get worse if you don’t pay attention to them.

-If you’ve ever had a problem colleague at work and watched the manager purposefully overlook their behaviour to avoid having to deal with a difficult conversation, you know all too well what I mean.
+If you’ve ever had a problem colleague at work and watched the manager purposefully overlook their behavior to avoid having to deal with a difficult conversation, you know all too well what we mean.

 But what do you do when it’s you in the manager’s position?
 When you’re in charge of having the difficult conversation?

-You can grab your blanket – or you can deal with the problem like an adult.
-Here’s how.
+You can regress to hiding under the covers – or you can deal with the problem like an adult.
+Here’s how!